inkandfeet/inkshop/README.md

 [![TravisCI](https://travis-ci.org/inkandfeet/inkshop.svg?branch=master)](https://travis-ci.org/inkandfeet/inkshop)

 I'm bootstrapping this project on my own site, [Ink and Feet](https://inkandfeet.com).
+It's currently running my mailing list (but not my site), but unless you're a professional programmer or super risk tolerant, I wouldn't advise you move your list over to it just yet.
+It's been two weeks.
+Give it a month or two. :)

 You can read more about the decision to move to inkshop in [this open letter.]()